nhope123/react-template/README.md

 # React Template

-This template provides a minimal setup to get React working with Vite, Vitest, MUI, ESLint, Prettier, and TypeScript.
+This template provides a minimal setup to get React working with Vite, Vitest, MUI, Bio, and TypeScript.

 ## Features